 To get started, scrub the border area (Photo 1) with a concrete cleaner or muriatic acid mixed with water (check the label for mixing and safety instructions).
 Any stiff brush will do, but a deck stripping brush on a broom handle makes it easier.
 Hose down the patio when you’re done scrubbing the border.

 While the concrete is drying, grab a tape measure and a chalk line and carefully plan the locations of the borders (see Figure B).
 Using the chalk lines as a guide, glue down the border pavers along the house and two sides of the patio (Photo 2).
 We used polyurethane construction adhesive for a strong, long-lasting bond (about $5 per 10-oz. tube).
-If adhesive squishes up between pavers, don't try to wipe it off.
-Just let it harden, then trim it off with a utility knife.
+If adhesive squishes up between pavers, don’t try to wipe it off.
+Just let it harden, then trim it off of the patio blocks with a utility knife.